WolfControl/wolfcontrol.github.io/content/developers/architecture.md

 Backend services include:

-- **Pulse:** Listens for device heartbeats and updates status in Redis.
+- **Pulse:** Listens for device heartbeats and tracks status in Redis.
 - **Sense:** Listens for sensor readings and records them in InfluxDB.
 - **Balance:** Implements PID control to maintain setpoints.
 - **API:** Provides a RESTful API for all system operations.